psterzinger/softpen_supplementary/README.md

 This repo contains all materials to the paper: Maximum softly-penalized likelihood for Bernoulli-response generalized linear mixed models

-LaTex contains the tex files of the paper, the supplementary material and the relevant Figures and Bibliography
+LaTeX contains the tex files of the paper, the supplementary material and the relevant Figures and Bibliography

 R contains all scripts to recreate the analysis of the paper